KSP-KOS/KSLib/games/Game_Of_Ur/README.md

 The Game of Ur is a game played in ancient Mesopotamia.
 As there are no surviving direct descriptions of the rules this is a guess as to one rule set for the game.

+## To Use

+As there are no dependcies for this script you can simply copy it into your archive and run it.

 ## Rules

 This is a two player game, one player is 'X' the other is 'O'.